Parameter Widgets#

 be built are algebraic expressions in the local names.

-When a string of this form is required in a parameter’s args
+When a string of this form is required in a parameter’s args, we refer to

 it as an alg-expr (read “algebraic expression”).